struct/mathilda/README.md

 ## API

 All source code is documented using Doxygen and the documentation automatically created in the project.
 Everything below is a quick start guide to familiarize you with how to use Mathilda and Instruction classes.
 I recommend starting here and referring to the Doxygen generated documentation when writing code.
+Mathilda also contains a Ruby binding, Rathilda.

 ### Mathilda class functions